haoction/FES_MMG_CLosed_Loop/README.md

-Every thing about processing, analysis and setting are in
+Every thing about processing, analysis and setting are in data_analysis files.